pgipper/tetris/README.md

 Controls
 -----------
-WASD    move and rotate
+WASD to move and rotate

-SPACE   drop a piece
+SPACE to drop a piece

-P       pause
+P to pause

 ![Tetris Screenshot](example.png)